 |Answer the question.
 That is, make sure your topic focuses on WHO YOU ARE.||Do NOT write about some amazingly interesting topic that has nothing to do with you.
 Remember, admissions officers want to know about YOU.
 So if you want to talk about the latest environmental disaster or the plight of a local ethnic tribe, make sure that story is about how that issue impacted you and shaped you as a person.|

-After writing your application essay, be sure to have it reviewed by a trusted friend or colleague, and editing by a professional admissions essay editing service like Wordvice.
-And while writing, make use of our hundreds of resources articles and videos on making your way through the college and university admissions process.
-Good luck getting into your top schools in 2020-2021!
+We know we keep repeating ourselves, but after writing your application essay, be sure to have it reviewed by a trusted friend or colleague, and edited by a professional editing service like Wordvice before you finally hand it in.
+And while writing, make use of our hundreds of admissions resources on making your way through the college and university admissions process.